xingzhao92/ietf-nma-a2u-interface/README.md

 user**—such as an OSS/BSS, orchestrator, management portal, automation system, or human-facing application—discovers and invokes NMA capabilities.
 Interaction between two agents or NMAs is outside the scope of A2U and is expected to use A2A or another Agent-to-Agent interface.
+While A2A interactions may reuse or map the same semantics defined by A2U.

 ## Internet-Drafts